“I never thought I’d say this out loud… but sometimes, I hate being a mum.”

 So, Why Do So Many New Mums Hate Motherhood?

-Because they were sold a version of motherhood that doesn’t exist.
+Because you were sold a version of motherhood that doesn’t exist.

-Because nobody warned them that it would be this hard.
+Because nobody warned you it would be this confusing.

-We’re taught to hide the messy, raw, and painful sides of early motherhood—and it’s damaging.
+We’re taught to hide the messy, raw, and painful sides of early motherhood.

 You’re simply a human going through one of the most emotionally intense transitions of your life.